 Congratulations, you have installed MariaDB on Rocky Linux 8.
 Now that you have completed the post-installation installation security script, login into your MariaDB database can be done using the following:

 You will be prompted to enter your root password, and then you will be successfully logged into the MariaDB database terminal:

 To exit the MariaDB terminal, use the following command:

 Comments and Conclusion

 In the tutorial, you have learned how to install the latest version of MariaDB on the latest stable release Rocky Linux 8.
-Overall, the version on the app stream is fine to use, but it would be recommended to upgrade to 10.5 as it’s quite seasoned now compared to 10.6, and there are huge advantages in performance with upgrading.
+Overall, the version on the app stream is acceptable to use.
+Still, it would be recommended to upgrade to 10.5 as it’s pretty seasoned now compared to 10.6, and there are considerable advantages in performance with upgrading.
 If you do upgrade, make sure to always back up your database before doing so to avoid countless hours of pain and utter frustration.